 Profile ID: Indicates the profile Identification number.
-The possible configured profile IDs are $1\sim50$, and profile ID 51 is reserved for Voice VLAN.
+The possible configured profile IDs are 1~50, and profile ID 51 is reserved for Voice VLAN.

-Owner Type: The owner type of CPU Filter profile, it can be normal CPU Filter, Voice VLAN, Surveillance VLAN or ARP Spoofing Protection.
+Owner Type: The owner type of CPU Filter profile, it can be normal CPU Filter, Voice VLAN or Surveillance VLAN.